DevilishSpirits/arcollect/webext-adder/README.md

 * `url` is the account URL.
 * `icon` is the account avatar in base64 encoding.

+The `tags` array contain tags you might wants to add with some properties :
+* `id` is the tag internal id on the platform.
+It should be immutable.
+This is a key in the database.
+It can be a string or an integer
+* `title` is the pretty tag title, if different from `id`.
+* `kind` is the tag kind.
+See the schema explanation of `tags` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/db-schema/init.sql).

 The `art_acc_link` array contain links with artworks and profiles :
 * `artwork` is the artwork `"source"` to link.
 * `account` is the account `"id"`.
 * `link` describre the type of link.
 Here `"account"` mean that this is the account which posted the artwork.
 Valid values are listed in the explanation of `art_acc_links` table in file [init.sql](https://github.com/DevilishSpirits/arcollect/blob/master/db-schema/init.sql).

+The `art_tag_link` array contain links with artworks and tags :
+* `artwork` is the artwork `"source"` to link.
+* `tag` is the tag `"id"`.

 This JSON is fully parsed before performing a transaction on the database.
 Item order in the JSON is not important.